metal-stack/cluster-api-provider-metal-stack/CONTRIBUTING.md

 make push-to-capi-lab
 ```

-A basic cluster configuration that relies on `config/clusterctl-templates/cluster-template.yaml` can be generated and applied to the mangement cluster using a make target.
+A basic cluster configuration that relies on `config/clusterctl-templates/cluster-template.yaml` can be generated and applied to the management cluster using a make target.

 ```bash
 make apply-sample-cluster